I Drank Athletic Greens Every Day for a Month: Here’s What Happened

 - Needs to be refrigerated, which can be inconvenient for travel if you don't purchase the travel packets.

-- It is advised to take it first thing in the morning and waiting a full 30 minutes before consuming caffeine.
+- It is advised to take it first thing in the morning and wait a full 30 minutes before consuming caffeine.

 What is in Athletic Greens?